 This amount will depend on the severity of your injuries and can include costs such as hospitalizations, surgeries, doctor visits, in-home services and care, medical accessories, etc.

 Your injuries may prevent you from working and may diminish your ability to return to your occupation in the future.
-When that is the case, you may be able to recover for loss of wages.
-The court will look at a myriad of factors, including your age, occupation, experience, and life expectancy.
+When that is the case, you may be able to recover for your loss of income/wages.
+The value of this component will depend on several factors, including your age, occupation, time missed from work, experience, and life expectancy.

 When a person has a car accident, it is important that they do not wait to seek compensation.
 New York does have laws that limit the time an injured person can receive compensation.
 This only applies to seeking legal remedies and not filing insurance claims.
 In New York, a person has three years to bring a lawsuit concerning a motor vehicle accident.
 A person only has 30 days to file a No-Fault insurance claim.
 An employer must be notified within 30 days of the accident for a person to qualify for Worker’s Compensation.
 There are some exceptions and a Westchester car accident lawyer would know them.